redhat-performance/quads/README.md

 ## Installing QUADS
    - We offer Docker compose, RPM packages or a Git clone installation (for non RPM-based distributions, BSD UNIX, etc).
-   - It's recommended to use the Docker method as it requires less setup.
+   - It's recommended to use the Docker method as it requires less setup

 ### Installing QUADS with Docker Compose
    - Clone the QUADS Github repository